nicholasbard/teknonaturalist/README.md

 For the following lines, the name of the assembly directory will be assigned to the "ac" variable (e.g., ac = "GCA_000327005.1"), and the assembly is unzipped.
 The full name of the ac variable may be used instead for the lines below.
 ```
+#Note: this will pick the first one.
+You can replace ${ac} with the genome name if you prefer.
 ac=$(ls assembly/<CONGENER_WITH_DOT>.assembly/genbank/plant | head -1)
 gunzip assembly/<CONGENER_WITH_DOT>.assembly/genbank/plant/${ac}/*.gz
 ```